ostarsier/lerobot-kinematics/README.md

 1. You can follow the [bilibili video account](https://space.bilibili.com/122291348)
 2. Join the discussion on the QQ group: 948755626
 3. [Click here](https://item.taobao.com/item.htm?abbucket=16&detail_redpacket_pop=true&id=906794552661&ltk2=17440907659690jpsj3h7uiismft7vle37&ns=1&skuId=5933796995638) to buy the well-tuned version of the hardware.

+If this repository was helpful to you, please give us a little star and have a great time! ⭐ ⭐ ⭐ ⭐ ⭐